Department for Transport data protection policy

-We know how important it is to protect your privacy and to comply with the Data Protection Act 1998.
-If we ask for your personal information we will:
+We know how important it is to protect your privacy and comply with data protection law.
+If we need to collect, store or otherwise use your personal information, we will:

-- only ask for what we need
+- have a legal basis for doing so, and only ask for what we need

 - make sure nobody has access to it who shouldn’t